Strategic warehouse for civilian missions for the European Union

 In addition, MSB will promote increased consideration of the environment in the missions, for example by securing environmentally conscious waste disposal.

-The agreement between MSB and EU runs for three years, with the possibility of extension.
+The agreement between MSB and EU runs for three years, with the possibility of extension for 12 months, an extension that the EU has decided to be 18 months.

 The European Union established a first strategic warehouse in 2013, with the purpose of swiftly being able to support new civilian missions with the appropriate equipment.
 In 2016, the member states of the EU were presented the opportunity to make offers for hosting a new strategic warehouse.
 The ambition with this new procurement was that the service to the missions would be increased and enhanced, by also providing support with logistics and transport to current missions.